 A baby’s receptive language is present.
-The window for language acquisition is 0 to 3, where babies start to differentiate different language systems.
-Research tells us that children have a lot of language in their head before their first spoken word comes out.
+The window for language acquisition is 0 to 3, when babies start to differentiate different language systems.
+Research tells us that children have a lot of language in their heads before their first spoken word comes out.
 They hold a lot of information in their heads.
 So the more they hear the language, the more they learn.

 #3 Is there space and cruising furniture for babies to crawl?

 Dr Teo-Zuzarte: Is mobility encouraged in the environment?
 Does it promote autonomy and independence where they are books and toys within a baby’s reach?
 Or is everything kept high up, out of reach from the baby?

 Cruising furniture is something your baby can use to pull themselves up, stand and take a few steps.
 A low bar is one example.
 Other examples include movable soft blocks and shelves.

 Having a room of crawling infants may seem scary or dangerous from an outsider’s point of view, but from an early childhood perspective, it’s a positive sign because of such moments aids in an infant’s mobility and autonomy.